mwong510ca/15Puzzle_OptimalSolver/README.md

   * [pattern 6-6-3] 2 minutes
   * [pattern 7-8] 2.5+ hours (10 mins for group 7 and 2.5 hrs for group 8)

-Highlight recommended to [download] the pre-generated database files from the cloud storage for pattern 7-8.
+*** Highly recommended to [download] the pre-generated database files from the cloud storage for pattern 7-8.

 ### Enhancement - optimization
 After I finished my 15 puzzle optimal solver, most of the puzzles are solved within a second.
 Only a few puzzles still take up to 2 minutes to solve.